csimpkins/afabl-study/scala_first.md

 You should complete `scalaTask1`, then `scalaTask2`, then `AfablTask1` and finally `AfablTask2`.

-A build configuration has been provided for you named "Run".
+A build configuration has been provided for you named "Run."
 You simply have to click the green run arrow to test your work, which will bring up a menu like this:

 ```sh
 Multiple main classes detected, select one to run: